Suicide among LGBTQ people: United States

 A study of nationwide data from January 1999 to December 2015 revealed an association between states that established same-sex marriage and reduced rates of attempted suicide among all schoolchildren in grades 9–12, with a rate reduction in all schoolchildren (LGB and non-LGB youth) in grades 9–12 declining by 7% and a rate reduction among schoolchildren of a minority sexual orientation (LGB youth) in grades 9–12 of 14%, resulting in approximately 134,000 fewer children attempting suicide each year in the United States.
 The gradual manner in which same-sex marriage was established in the United States (expanding from 1 state in 2004 to all 50 states in 2015) allowed the researchers to compare the rate of attempted suicide among children in each state over the time period studied.
 Once same-sex marriage was established in a particular state, the reduction in the rate of attempted suicide among children in that state became permanent.
 No reduction in the rate of attempted suicide among children occurred in a particular state until that state recognized same-sex marriage.
 The lead researcher of the study observed that "laws that have the greatest impact on gay adults may make gay kids feel more hopeful for the future".

 Other research shows that while this nationwide study has shown an association between states that established same-sex marriage and reduced rates of attempted suicide among all schoolchildren in grades 9–12, it does not show causation.
 According to Julie Cerel, director of the Suicide Prevention & Exposure Lab at the University of Kentucky, LGBTQ children "experience much more interpersonal stress from schools, from peers and from home".
 The Centers for Disease Control and Prevention survey found that more than 1 in 5 young adults (22%) attempted suicide in 2021.
 Stigma and violence against LGBTQ teens has greatly contributed to their mental health.

-South Korea

-South Korea has the 10th highest rate of suicide in the world and the second in the OECD.
-Within these rates, suicide is the primary cause of death for South Korean youth, ages 10–19.
-While these rates are elevated, suicide ideation additionally increases with the introduction of LGBTQ identity.